-Science, Technology & Society (STS) Program
+Science, Technology and Society

-- Help students learn ways of thinking and conducting research that characterize the interdisciplinary Science, Technology & Society field, and to relate these to larger human concerns
+- Help students learn ways of thinking and conducting research that characterize the interdisciplinary science, technology, and society field, and to relate these to larger human concerns.

-- Enable students to explore complex STS topics by seeing them from multiple perspectives and in relation to other topics, and to integrate STS information and concepts from a variety of sources
+- Enable students to explore complex STS topics by seeing them from multiple perspectives and in relation to other topics, and to integrate STS information and concepts from a variety of sources.

-- Provide students with the skills and resources to learn key STS concepts, literature, practices, and issues in order to encourage lifelong learning
+- Provide students with the skills and resources to learn key STS concepts, literature, practices, and issues in order to encourage lifelong learning.

 For general information about the STS program, please contact the Program Director, Dr. Jason Delborne.